hooyuser/Langlands_Program/elliptic_curves_and_modular_forms.typ

 ]

-== Representations of a Group and Its Group Algebra
+== Group Algebra of a Representation

 #definition[$*$-Representation of Banach $*$-Algebra][
   $typebadge(H, CHilb)$